-For better parking brake power, depress the brake pedal firmly while setting the parking brake.
+For better parking brake power, depress the brake pedal firmly while setting the parking brake (Drum brake only).

 When parking on a hill, always turn the steering wheel.
 When the vehicle is headed up the hill, the front wheels should be turned away from the curb.
 When facing down hill, the front wheels should be turned into the curb.